Tcknepper/APIAutomationFramework/README.md

 package called pojoClasses that contains the POJO class which is used to make a request.
 The final package is called resources and it contains a JSON file used as a payload to make a request.

-The test folder contains the class with the actually tests.
+The test source folder contains the class with the actual tests.
 I only performed 4 tests in total, 2 for creating and 2 for deleting repositories.
 Two of the tests create a repository, one using a POJO, and the other uses the JSON file as a payload.
 The other two tests delete a repository, one uses the JSON file, and the other uses the POJO.